 Is it possible for Singapore to have a coalition government in the future?

 The coming elections are the most exciting that Singapore has had for a very long time.
 The PAP has often been questioning the ability of the opposition in being ministers and forming a government.
-Thus, I was asking myself, will we ever be seeing PAP form a coalition government with another party in the future?
+Thus, you may ask yourself, will we ever be seeing PAP form a coalition government with another party in the future?
 Perhaps they would be dividing the ministerial positions between them, just like in many other countries where coalition governments seem to be getting more prevalent.
 How possible is it?

 The executive branch of government, that is the prime minister and the Cabinet, is formed in the following way, according to article 25 of the Constitution of Singapore: The president will appoint a Member of Parliament as the prime minister.
 The condition is that in the president’s judgment, this Member of Parliament commands the confidence of the majority of the Members of Parliament.
 The rest of the Cabinet (the ministers) are then picked from the other Members of Parliament by the president in consultation with the prime minister.